Skip to main content

 Moody’s Investor Services rating of “A3” or above

-All J-1 scholars will still be required to maintain insurance that meets the federal regulatory requirement for this nonimmigrant classification and the requirements imposed by the University of California, San Diego, regardless of your tax residency status.
+Note: All J-1 scholars are required to maintain insurance that meets the federal regulatory requirement for this nonimmigrant classification and the requirements imposed by the University of California, San Diego, regardless of your tax residency status.

 Step 2: Enroll In Health Insurance